sonatype-nexus-community/undefined-css-variable-checker/npm-package/README.md

 ## Current limitations
 At the moment this module only checks top-level style declarations within stylesheets, not those nested within `@media` declarations or anything else more complex.
 This is intended to be improved over time.

+## Browser Support
+This package makes use of ES2015+ language features including generators, as well as the [CSS Typed Object Model API](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Typed_OM_API).
+Support for the latter in particular is limited as of time of writing, so this package will only work in recent versions of Chromium-based browsers.